ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/simple_web/README.md

 Simple Circuits Web Example
 ==================

-This component utilizes circuits.web to server up examples of a REST endpoint for a Webhook and also a Webform for incident creation.
+This component utilizes circuits.web to serve up examples of a REST endpoint for a Webhook and a Webform for incident creation.

 ## Environment and Installation